gracewang723/C-C-_course/index.rst

 Course Progress
 =========================
 * 2018.9.18: The first class.
-You are supposed to watch the teaching video before class, know the basic structure of C code, and the input and output way of C language.
+You are supposed to watch the teaching video before class, in order to know the basic structure of C code, and the input and output way of C language.